mblackstock/node-red-contrib-influxdb/test-flows/README.md

 # Test Flows README

 To test this node, we use influxdb running in a docker container.
-Currently testing with influxdb 1.6.3
+Currently tested with InfluxDB 1.8 and 2.0.

 Set up influxdb using docker.
 See documentation at https://hub.docker.com/_/influxdb/

 ## Generating influxdb configuration